Fence viewer: Ontario

+Following the viewing, the fence-viewers issue an award that outlines their decision, including the allocation of costs incurred during the proceeding between the two owners involved.

+United States

 Connecticut

 In Connecticut, fence viewer is a duty assigned as needed to a selectman or other official.
 The fence viewer can use their judgment to determine if a fence is sufficient and equivalent to the type of fence required by statute.
 Selectmen serving as fence viewers receive compensation of two dollars per day.
 Local governments may also appoint a person, or a committee of three people, to perform the function of fence viewer.

 If a property owner builds a fence around his property, and then subsequently an adjoining property owner encloses the adjacent property, the second party must purchase one half of the fence built by the first party on the common property line.
 If the two parties cannot reach an agreement, a fence viewer will determine the amount to be paid.
 Fence viewers also inspect divisional fences in need of repair and notify the negligent party to repair the fence, and estimate the cost to be paid to the adjoining property owner to make the repairs if the negligent owner fails to comply.